Using embedded buttons for Apple Pay and Google Pay payments

 When this functionality is implemented, the interface of the web service displays branded buttons of specific payment methods clicking which redirects the customer to the relevant payment service without involvement of the Payment Page interface.
 However, if additional data is required for payment processing, the customer can be shown a modal window with the relevant pages of the payment form.
 To avoid such cases, you are recommended to ensure that all additional data is passed in the requests for invoking Payment Page as well as to use the capability to collect customer data in the Apple Pay and Google Pay services.

 Embedded payment buttons functionality is supported for Apple Pay and Google Pay payments and can be combined with invoking Payment Page for other payment processing options including card payments with tokens, redirecting to other payment methods by preselection in the web service, and using all available payment methods on the form.
-The size of embedded buttons can be configured via parameters for invoking the payment form.
+The appearance of embedded buttons can be configured via parameters for invoking the payment form.
 As of now, it is not possible to use the Payment Page Designer in Dashboard to set up the design of these buttons; however, the designer tool can be useful if you need to customise those pages of the payment form that are shown to the customers if additional data is required.

 Processing scenario